Multisensory Brain Break Meditations

-Today, students are faced with ever increasing academic expectations, distractions from electronics, competitive classrooms, and both real and virtual violence (Mindfulness and Learning, 2016).
-In addition, with technologies at their fingertips and large classes sizes, competing diversions are constantly challenging learners.
+Today, students are faced with ever increasing academic expectations, peer competition, and both real and virtual bullying.
+In addition, with technology at their fingertips and large classes sizes, competing diversions are constantly challenging learners.
 For many, this introduces an escape from the present lesson.
-What's more, it create a mental state of overwhelm that triggers the amygdala into a “fight, flight, or freeze response."
-Unfortunately, both of these situations result in a mindset that makes learning next to impossible.
-As a result, more and more teachers, professionals, and parents are seeking solutions.
+What's more, it creates a mental state of overwhelm that triggers the amygdala into a “fight, flight, or freeze response."
+Unfortunately, this new state of affairs often fosters in a mindset that makes learning next to impossible.
+As a result, increasing numbers of teachers, professionals, and parents are seeking support and solutions.

 Luckily, there are a number of methods that can help students, and new research suggests that exposing children, at an early age, to strategies can help optimize academic, social, and emotional potential (Goguen-Hughes, 2015; Jennings, 2016).
 What’s more, teachers, therapists, and parents can benefit too!
 There are a number of valuable solutions that utilize mindfulness, meditation, metacognition, breathing exercises, hemisphere integration activities, and brain breaks.

 I have been working with a dream team of experts and we have combined these theories and practices in a multisensory format to help elementary and middle school students learn mindful breath meditations and self-regulation approaches that calms the amygdala, activates both hemispheres of the brain, and gets the mind and body in optimal shape for learning.

 - Multisensory Brain Break Meditations Manual (18 pages)